zwchang/house-prices-Lund-Sweden/README.md

 machine learning
 algorithms for the prediction of the housing prices.
 Also, it could answer the second question I brought up in the previous section by evaluating agency/agent's performance.

+### Data Analysis

+Even with the
-However, even with the first layer info, we could still do some analysis which give us some pretty useful insights.
+first layer info, we could still do some analysis which give us some pretty useful insights.
 Actually we can answer the first question (what is the best time to buy or sell a house) just using these data.
 Please